MODAL-UNINA/DTMOB/README.md

 ## Acknowledgments
+This work was partially supported by the PNRR project FAIR -  Future AI Research (PE00000013), Spoke 3, under the NRRP MUR program funded by the NextGenerationEU.
+This work was partially supported by PNRR Centro Nazionale HPC, Big Data e Quantum Computing, (CN 00000013) (CUP: E63C22000980007).
 The authors would like to thank [K-city srl company](https://www.k-city.eu/) for their support, collaboration, and provision of the data.
 In particular, special thanks go to Dr. Giuseppe Morelli and Dr. Sebastiano Spina.
 The authors also thank the city of Caserta, including its mayor and staff, for their support.